Humko Deewana Kar Gaye

 Humko Deewana Kar Gaye (translation: You Made Me Crazy in Love) is a 2006 Indian Hindi-language romantic drama film directed by Raj Kanwar and produced by Raj Kanwar, Bhushan Kumar and Krishan Kumar.
-The film stars Akshay Kumar, Katrina Kaif, Bipasha Basu, and Anil Kapoor in lead roles.
+The film stars Akshay Kumar, Katrina Kaif, Bipasha Basu, and Anil Kapoor.
 Bhagyashree, Vivek Shauq, Shernaz Patel and Manoj Joshi appear in supporting roles.
 The film was produced by T-Series and Inderjit Films Combine.
-The score and soundtrack was composed by Anu Malik, while Himesh Reshammiya served as a guest composer.
+The score and soundtrack were composed by Anu Malik, while Himesh Reshammiya served as a guest composer.
 The film was released on 14 April 2006.
-The music of the film was released on 4 February 2006.

 Plot

-Aditya (Akshay Kumar) is an automobile engineer who is passionate about cars.
+Aditya is an automobile engineer who is passionate about cars.
 He is also a test driver for the company.
-Aditya is engaged to marry Sonia (Bipasha Basu), a budding fashion designer.
+Aditya is engaged to marry Sonia, a budding fashion designer.
 Aditya and Sonia are not on the same wavelength; while he is a traditionalist, she is not.
 Much as Aditya tries to overlook these facts, they keep coming in the way of their relationship.
 Nevertheless, their wedding date is fixed, and their families are preparing for the event.

 Meanwhile, Aditya is sent by his employer to Canada to learn about a new car model to be launched in India.
 Sonia also leaves at the same time for Paris in connection with a fashion show.
 Aditya arrives in Canada and is received by his sister Simran, her husband Robby, and their son Dumpty, who all live in Canada.
-Aditya keeps bumping into Jia (Katrina Kaif), daughter of business tycoon Yashwardhan and fiancée of businessman Karan Oberoi (Anil Kapoor).
+Aditya keeps bumping into Jia, daughter of business tycoon Yashwardhan and fiancée of businessman Karan Oberoi.
 She has come to Canada all by herself to shop for her wedding.
 Despite her family's wealth, Jia is a simple girl who seeks true love.
 As a child, Jia was surrounded by comfort but didn't receive attention from her busy father.
 Now, Jia's fiancée doesn't have time for her either.
 She finds a friend in Aditya, and as the two spend time together, their friendship grows.